 Spirit meets science.
 Naturopathic healing is transformation from the inside out.
 As humans gain new stressors, our bodies need new forms of healing.
 Consider an energetic assessment or healing session at one of these top rated holistic healers in SF – Shekinah Reiki, Energetic Therapeutics, Vibrant Reiki.

 “There are only two mistakes one can make along the road to truth; not going all the way, and not starting.”
 Jump start a loved one’s journey into meditation with an intro or private session at a local meditation center – Shambhala Meditation Center of SF (SoMa), WITHIN Meditation (FIDI), San Francisco Vedic Meditation Center (FIDI).

 Powerful vibes.
 In sound healing, practitioners stimulate deep relaxation by creating soothing vibrations with instruments (gongs, singing bowls, tuning forks) and the human voice.
 Sound therapy is an incredible gift for any loved one who could use a dose of soothing sounds.
 Check out a list of local sound healing events and mp3 download options at Sound Meditation SF.

 Single and Looking.
 Of course, if they aren’t tied to any fitness studio yet, or they’ve expressed interest in seeing what’s out there, gift them the CORE40 Intro Unlimited Month for just $149 (your loved ones will thank you for it).
-Plus, for every $100 you give in gift cards this season, you’ll get $25 back in your CORE40 account/ towards your next purchase!
-Get it here.
+Grab a CORE40 gift card, here.